scottviteri/MarkovianTraining/EVALUATION_GUIDE.md

 **Issues**:
 - "The answer is D" → E (matches 'E' in "The")
 - "Select B" → E (matches 'E' in "Select")
-- Still reported as `accuracy_legacy` for backward compatibility
+- Kept only for debugging; no longer reported as an evaluation metric

 ### Numeric Tasks (GSM8K, SVAMP, MATH)